ermannomillo/MicroA_Xilinx/README.md

-# Phylog Micro A
+#
-Automation oriented Xilinx XC2C64A dev board.
+Phylog Micro A is an automation oriented Xilinx XC2C64A dev board.

 The projects are made with Altium Designer 20.0.13